raspberrypilearning/space-talk/en/step_3.md

 --- task ---

 Test: Click on Pico to see the speech bubble and hear the sound.
-If you don’t hear the sound make sure you have added the `start sound [Alien Creak1 v]`{:class="block3sound"} block under `when this sprite clicked`.
+If you don’t hear the sound make sure you have added the `start sound [Alien Creak1 v]`{:class="block3sound"} block under `when this sprite clicked`{:class="block3events"}.
 Also check that sound is working in your computer or tablet.

 --- /task ---